We are temporarily closed due to the Highway 8 rebuild.

 The Inn at Spences Bridge was built as a relaxing stopover for weary travellers.
 Continuing the tradition, The Inn offers 12 renovated and uniquely decorated guest rooms.
 All rooms are one of a kind and decorated to enhance the quality of your stay.
 Many have private baths, spectacular views of the river, the valley and the railways, and two have private balconies.
 All rates include a continental breakfast.
 Weekly rates are available for guest who wish to linger a bit longer…

 HISTORY, WILDLIFE, OUTDOOR ACTIVITIES AND SO MUCH MORE…

 There are local area activities to suit all interests.
-Here are some of the many things you can find to do in the area: fishing in the river and many local lakes, mountain biking on the Kettle Valley Railway bicycle trail (or on the many small Forest roads in the area), whitewater rafting, motorcycling up famous Highway 8,gold panning, geo-caching, visiting the Hells Gate rapids, kayaking, hiking, bird watching, the Hat Creek Historical Ranch, golf, historic Ashcroft and its fabulous museum, local rodeos, Ashcroft Manor, or just find a quiet spot and watch the river flow by.
+Here are some of the many things you can find to do in the area: fishing in the river and many local lakes, mountain biking on the on the small Forest roads in the area), whitewater rafting, gold panning, geo-caching, visiting the Hells Gate rapids, kayaking, hiking, bird watching, the Hat Creek Historical Ranch, golf, historic Ashcroft and its fabulous museum, local rodeos, Ashcroft Manor, or just find a quiet spot and watch the river flow by.

 The Thompson River provides ample opportunities for anglers of all abilities.
 During the summer there is an outstanding trout fishery that is not very well known.
 Being part of the Fraser River system we also get various limited openings for salmon.
 There are also dozens of lakes within a couple of hours drive from here.
 Please check the latest fishing regulations for any restrictions.